openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 Tags: google maps,google,map,maps,easy,poi,mapping,mapper,gps,lat,lon,latitude,longitude,geocoder,geocoding,georss,geo rss,geo,v3,marker,mashup,mash,api,v3,buddypress,mashup,geo,wp-geo,geo mashup,simplemap,simple,wpml
 Requires at least: 3.5
 Tested up to: 4.9
-Stable tag: 2.43.10
+Stable tag: 2.44.3

-MapPress is the most popular and easiest way to create great-looking Google Maps and driving directions in your blog.
+MapPress is the most popular and easiest way to create great-looking Google Maps and driving directions.

 == Description ==
 MapPress adds an interactive map to the wordpress editing screens.
 When editing a post or page just enter any addresses you'd like to map.

-The plugin will automatically insert a great-looking interactive map into your blog.
-Your readers can get directions right in your blog and you can even create custom HTML for the map markers (including pictures, links, etc.)!
+The plugin will automatically insert a great-looking interactive map into your blog, with directions and custom map markers.

-For even more features, try the [MapPress Pro Version](http://wphostreviews.com/mappress)
+For even more features, try [MapPress Pro](http://wphostreviews.com/mappress)

+For the latest updates please see the [Development Version](https://downloads.wordpress.org/plugin/mappress-google-maps-for-wordpress.trunk.zip)

 = Key Features =
 * MapPress is based on the latest Google maps API v3